What is a SATA Cable?

 The Evolution of SATA

-SATA has come a long way since its inception, evolving to meet the growing demand for data transfer.
+SATA has come a long way since its inception, evolving to meet growing data transfer demand.
 Here’s a look at how it has changed:

 SATA VersionRelease YearSpeedKey Features